-255 Useful Japanese Travel Words (With Kanji!)
+255 Useful Japanese Travel Phrases and Words (With Kanji!)

-Even if you are an expert in Japanese grammar, you are going to find it hard to communicate in Japan without a rich vocabulary of Japanese travel words.
+Even if you are an expert in Japanese grammar, you are going to find it hard to communicate in Japan without a rich vocabulary of Japanese travel phrases and words.
 This is not helped by the fact that Japanese kanji, or logographic characters, inevitably have multiple pronunciations.